bunsenmcdubbs/bunsenmcdubbs.github.io/_posts/2015-01-23-datavis-at-hackduke.md

 Instead we generated the same map for different years and let the viewer switch between them to see the change from map to map.

 Knowing that socio-economic status plays an enormous factor in academic performance (especially in standardized testing), we tried to control for it by making two categories &ldquo;wealthy&rdquo; and &ldquo;not-wealthy&rdquo;
-demarkated by the federal Title 1 designation.
+demarcated by the federal Title 1 designation.
 Although this seemed reasonable at first, it also ended up being a major confounding factor.

 The crux of the ineffectiveness comes from the individual year maps.
 Because we never accounted for year-over-year changes, changes in Title 1 designation could drastically change the indicated success of a district.

 As the economy plummeted in the late 2000&rsquo;s many districts gained the Title 1 designation.
 When this happened, many districts previously judged as under-performing low-end wealthy schools became high-performing high-end not-wealthy schools and heavily skewed both their own perceived standing and that of the entire data set.

 I seriously doubt the validity of our choice in metrics because in the end, our main data point boils down to SAT point per dollar spent.
 It ignores many